 - 1. Turn off the vehicle.

 - 2. Lock the vehicle in one of three ways:

 - Use the RKE transmitter.

 - Use the Keyless Access system.

-- With a door open, press n on the interior of the door.
+- With a door open, press on the interior of the door.

-- After 30 seconds, the alarm system will arm and the indicator light will begin to slowly flash.
-Pressing a on the RKE transmitter a second time will bypass the 30-second delay and immediately arm the alarm system.

 The vehicle alarm system will not arm if the doors are locked with the key.